yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 {gdeck}

 h2.
 OBJECT Storage Type
-The {{OBJECT}} (default) serialization mode (called also native) performs serialization of all non-primitive fields at the client side, and then de-serialize these at the space side before stored within the space.
+The `OBJECT` (default) serialization mode (called also native) performs serialization of all non-primitive fields at the client side, and then de-serialize these at the space side before stored within the space.

 This mode is optimized for scenarios when there is a *business logic colocated with the space* (e.g. notify/polling container) or when having business logic that is sent to be executed within the space (e.g. Task Executor).
 The colocated business logic access non-primitive space object fields without going through any serialization.
 This speeds up any activity performed by the colocated business logic.
 The downside with this mode, is the relative overhead associated with the remote client due-to the serialization/de-serialization involved with non-primitive space object fields.

 h2.
 BINARY Storage Type
-When having space objects that embed large collections (e.g. List, Map data types) where there is no colocated business logic running with the space (e.g. polling/notify container colocated with the space), you should use the {{BINARY}} Storage Type.
+When having space objects that embed large collections (e.g. List, Map data types) where there is no colocated business logic running with the space (e.g. polling/notify container colocated with the space), you should use the `BINARY` Storage Type.

 When running with this mode, the collections within the space object are serialized at the client side but are *not de-serialized* at the space side before stored within the space; these are stored in their binary form.
 When reading the space object back into the client side, these collections are sent back into the client application without going through any serialization at the space side (as they are already stored in their binary serialized form), and de-serialized at the client side.
 Due-to this optimization, this mode speeds up write and read performance when the space object involves collections with relatively large amount of elements.